 If you aren't a fan of braided cables and are shopping on a budget, the AmazonBasics USB-C to C is a great option.
 This cable can fast charge most devices and has an average data transfer rate of up to 480 Mbps, all while being much slimmer and more flexible than the beefy braided cables.
 It's available in a wide range of lengths as well.

 According to the specs, this cable is limited to a 15W output (5V, 3A), so it might not be the best choice for charging high-power devices.
 However, it was still capable of "Fast Charging" a Samsung S8 using a Power Delivery wall adapter.
 It also isn't going to be as durable with its reduced strain relief and thinner, non-braided cable jacket.
 We saw some slight creasing after our repeated bend test.
 We think this is a decent bargain option for anyone who wants a smaller and slimmer cable, provided that it meets their device charging needs.

-If you need to charge iPhones or iPads and want to ensure both compatibility and fast charging, then it's worth going with the Apple USB-C to Lightning cable.
+If you need to charge iPhones or iPads and want to ensure compatibility and fast charging, it's worth choosing the Apple USB-C to Lightning cable.
 Apple does have the Made for iPhone/iPod/iPad (MFi) certification for third-party cables, but buying an Apple-branded product is the easiest way to ensure that you aren't going to have any compatibility headaches with data transfer or charging and that your cable can handle the higher power output of Apple's USB-C power adapters.